Your Bag

 Curb Hair Loss with Arnica Carrier Oil

 Everyone is bothered by the number of hair strands they find in the sink after a shower or in their comb.
-Regular application of arnica oil on the hair roots strengthens the hair follicles and also gives the hair the much needed protein for sustenance.
+Regular application of arnica oil on the hair roots strengthens the hair follicles and also gives the hair the much-needed protein for sustenance.
 It is also used in treating Alopecia Areata.
 Arnica oil for hair also removes dirt and lets the hair follicles breathe.

 2

-Stimulate Hair Regrowth With Arnica Oil
+Stimulate Hair With Arnica Oil

 3